aframevr/aframe/docs/primitives/a-cylinder.md

 parent_section: primitives
 ---

-The cylinder primitive is an entity that prescribes the [geometry](../components/geometry.md) with its geometric primitive set to `cylinder`.
-It can be used to create tubes and curved surfaces.
+The cylinder primitive is used to create tubes and curved surfaces.

 ## Examples

-The cylinder primitive is versatile and can actually be used to create various shapes:
+The cylinder primitive is versatile and can be used to create different kinds of shapes:

 ```html
 <!-- Basic cylinder. -->